IverMartinson/RasterIver/readme.md

 - [ ] change all iterator variables in for loops to have "i_" before it's variable name
 - [ ] add descriptions RI functions
 - [ ] add a function call stack to review where errors happen or just debug stuff
+- [ ] optimize object memory usage by not loading object data multiple times when the same object is requested